-Geochemists use their expertise in geology and chemistry to help search for natural resources or clean up the environment
+Geochemists use their expertise in geology and chemistry to understand Earth’s elements, search for natural resources and develop solutions to environmental problems

 As a geochemist, you'll use physical and inorganic chemistry to investigate the amount and distribution of chemical elements in rocks and minerals.
 You'll also study the movement of those elements into soil and water systems and will use organic chemistry to study the composition of fossil fuel deposits.